Tang-855/3D-Seg/README.md

 1. **Extensibility**: supports many representative networks for point cloud understanding, such as *PointNet, DGCNN, DeepGCN, PointNet++, ASSANet, PointMLP*, and our ***PointNeXt***.
 More networks can be built easily based on our framework since OpenPoints support a wide range of basic operations including graph convolutions, self-attention, farthest point sampling, ball query, *e.t.c*.

-1. **Adaptive point cloud branching transformation**: Randomly selects a combination of rotation, scaling and translation strategies in a local neighborhood to generate branching point clouds with similar global semantic features;
+1. **Adaptive point cloud branching transformation**: randomly selects a combination of rotation, scaling and translation strategies in a local neighborhood to generate branching point clouds with similar global semantic features;

-2. **Global similarity module**: Calculates the similarity of two branching point clouds on a global scale;
+2. **Global similarity module**: calculates the similarity of two branching point clouds on a global scale;

-3. **Intra-class similarity module**: Evaluates the similarity between each neighboring point and the sample centroid in the same superpoint by constructing a loss function in the KNN grouped neighborhood;
+3. **Intra-class similarity module**: evaluates the similarity between each neighboring point and the sample centroid in the same superpoint by constructing a loss function in the KNN grouped neighborhood;

 4. **Inter-class similarity module**: unsupervised clustering grouping through clustering algorithms (e.g., K-means++), initial clustering superpoints based on the realization of the three-dimensional coordinate features of the two branch point clouds, based on the fusion of the three-dimensional coordinate features and high-dimensional features, to complete further iterative clustering process